v8/v8.dev/src/blog/jspi.md

 fib(15) 0μs 13μs 1225μs
 ```

-This is simply a list of the first 15 fibonacci numbers followed by the average time in microseconds it took to compute a single fibonacci number.
+This is simply a list of the first 15 Fibonacci numbers followed by the average time in microseconds it took to compute a single Fibonacci number.
 The three time values on each line refer to the time taken for a pure WebAssembly computation, for a mixed JavaScript/WebAssembly computation and the third number gives the time for a suspending version of the computation.

-Note that `fib(2)` is the smallest calculation that involves accessing a Promise, and, by the time fib(15) is computed, approximately 1000 calls to `promiseAdd` will have been made.
-This suggests that the actual cost of a JSPI’d function is approximately 1μs; which is significantly higher than just adding two integers but much smaller than the milliseconds typically required for accessing an external I/O function.
+Note that `fib(2)` is the smallest calculation that involves accessing a Promise, and, by the time `fib(15)` is computed, approximately 1000 calls to `promiseAdd` have been made.
+This suggests that the actual cost of a JSPI’d function is approximately 1μs — significantly higher than just adding two integers but much smaller than the milliseconds typically required for accessing an external I/O function.

 ## Using JSPI to load code lazily